espocrm/documentation/administration/workflows.md

 ### After record saved

 Triggered when a new record is created or an existing record is updated.
-If specified conditions are met then actions will be run.
+If specified conditions are met then actions will be executed.

+For workflow rules with this type of trigger it's a common practice to have a condition that checks whether some field was 'changed'.
+E.g. If Case's status is changed then execute some actions.

 ### Scheduled